Om Gurave Namaḥ

-True Ayurveda is a blog of articles of what I am referring to as Vedic knowledge.
-Yoga (various paths) and Ayurveda.
-The reason why it is “true” is because of the sincerity put towards keeping these Vedic wisdoms to textual knowledge or purity.
-The ancients studied sciences and laid down strict injunctions so that humanity may benefit.
+True Ayurveda is a blog of articles of what I am referring to as classical knowledge.
+Yoga (various paths), Ayurveda and others.
+The reason why it is “true” is because of the sincerity put towards keeping these classical wisdoms to textual knowledge or purity.
+The ancients studied sciences and laid down strict injunctions and disciplines so that humanity may benefit.
 They did not believe in simply cataloguing information as we in modern times do.
 Even how it is laid down is not in the way we think today.
 These may be sour grapes for those who are thwarted by thick prejudices but they are sweet for those who have a clear mental vision and who wish to economize the waste of spiritual energy for their own ultimate good.
-In the culture we live in today, these wisdoms have been taken sold to the masses and turned into unsightly messes that hardly can be recognized as their former true and pure forms.
-In this, we see much destruction to those who are “innocently” attempting to further their spiritual growth and their health.
+In the culture we live in today, these wisdoms have been taken sold superficially and piece parted to the masses and turned into unsightly messes that hardly can be recognized as their former true and pure forms.
+In this, we see much destruction to those who are “innocently” starting or attempting to further their spiritual growth and their health.
 But this is karma.
 We are in kali yuga, obviously.
 What if the true wisdom was being taught?
-These wisdoms are true to nature and come from a time tested (10,000 year +) heritage that has many interconnecting wisdoms that provide more insight to each other as they are all from the original melting pot of perennial wisdom.
-The Vedic tradition of knowledge, based on the extensive Vedic literature, is the oldest tradition of knowledge in the world.
-Though it has been long preserved in India (and so so much of it is also lost), this traditional wisdom has been almost lost in recent centuries—due in part to repeated foreign invasions in history and also now in our (India’s throwing away their heritage and we are superficially trying to fake it) ignorance.
-The Vedic tradition includes detailed information on a wide range of topics — theatre and dance, music, song and pageantry, yoga and sādhana, metaphysics and ethics, exquisite art, astronomy, astrology, mathematics, architecture, health care, administration to economy.
-It is all based on the knowledge of consciousness—including technologies of consciousness, and evolution to the highest state of consciousness (enlightenment).
+These wisdoms are true to nature and come from a time tested (10,000 year +) heritage that has interconnecting wisdoms that provide more insight to each other as they are all from the original melting pot of perennial wisdom.
+The tradition of knowledge, based on extensive literature, is the oldest tradition of knowledge in the world.
+Though it has been long preserved in India (and so so much of it is also lost), this traditional wisdom has been more lost in recent centuries—due in part to repeated foreign invasions in history and also now in our (India’s throwing away their heritage and we are superficially trying to take it on) ignorance.
+The tradition includes detailed information on a wide range of topics — theatre and dance, music, song and pageantry, yoga and sādhana, metaphysics and ethics, exquisite art, astronomy, astrology, mathematics, architecture, health care, administration, economy and of course the hallowed sciences that are becoming popular in the masses.

 There is using food and lifestyle to balance imbalances but it is far more in-depth than the simplistic way we have tried to comprehend it.
-What is left is a watered down new agey outlook that has little foundation in the science that it is and alot of space for undereducated practitioners to do harm to the innocent unknowing patient; either way it has little results comparatively to the beautiful and almost magical effects it has when properly followed.
+What is left is a watered down new agey outlook that has little foundation in the science that it is and alot of space for undereducated practitioners to do harm to the innocent unknowing patient; either way it has little results compared to the beautiful and almost magical effects it has when properly followed.

 Now I must state also that the scene in India isn’t much better than it is in America but at least it is actual knowledge and texts of Ayurveda and not short courses based on texts written by the teacher of the course trying to simplify and write the books for a Western mind.
-In India, you have most of the students that are in schools in Maharastra and Karnataka for the Ayurvedic BAMS studying only to practice allopathic medicine after they graduate because they will make more money.
+In India, you have most of theAyurvedic BAMS students that are in schools in Maharastra and Karnataka are studying only to practice allopathic medicine after they graduate because they will make more money.
 Yes, really.
-Reality.
+Reality bites.
 Nobody ever wants to speak of what is really going on in the world, huh?
 The education of Ayurveda in government colleges is changing every year with less actual Ayurveda and more and more allopathy in the curriculum.
 The education is getting shorter and more superficial and yet it is costing more and more.
 Most places you go in India that are Ayurvedic are actually not.
 This is the sad truth of the state of Ayurveda in India.
 The government is allowing the Ayurvedic doctors to practice allopathy because the Ayurvedic doctors complain about not being able to make a living and that they are needed in hospitals and doctors are needed in the villages because the allopathy doctors are in the cities.
 In the interim Ayurveda is being thrown away due to a culture that wants what it doesn’t have and doesn’t have any knowledge of what it does have due to this blindness.
-Everything Western has to be better (which is far from the truth) and the almighty dollar is what is desired over everything else in the Indian mindset at expense to the buyer.
+Everything Western has to be better (which is far from the truth) and the almighty dollar is what is desired over everything and anything else in the Indian mindset at expense to the buyer.
 Money is everything.
 This is the real truth of Ayurveda in India.
 I have lived in its corruption for many years and what I could write would not only shock you, but bring you to tears.
 When you have actually lived this experience and saw all of this first hand, it is even more disheartening.